Garlic Parmesan Chicken and Potatoes

 Q2.
 Do I need to parboil the potatoes?

 Nope.
 High heat and cutting them small enough (halves or quarters) get you crispy edges and tender centers.
-Parboiling helps for huge roasts, but for this, it’s unnecessary.
+Parboiling helps with huge roasts, but it’s unnecessary here.

 Q3.
 What if I don’t have panko?